matteranalytics/matter-analytics-webpage/README.md

 npm install
 ```

-Upon executing this step, a `node_modules` folder is generated within your project's root directory, housing all installed packages and their dependencies.
+Upon executing this step, a `node_modules` folder is generated within your repo's root directory, housing all installed packages and their dependencies.
 Node.js subsequently locates and loads these packages as needed by your application.

 In case of installation issues or dependency reinstallation, simply delete the `node_modules` folder and install the dependencies again.

-## Development
+### Development

 Once you've installed the dependencies, start a development server: